 We are encouraged by the many conversations taking place about the need for a (technological) systems reset.
 Our hope is that by sharing our five-point plan for change, we can make a small contribution to connecting the great energy that has emerged around the SDGs with actual collaborative action and impact.
 To quote the CEO of Philips, Frans van Houten: “We are at one of those pivotal moments in history when we need to think and act differently”.
 It is high time we do exactly that.

-This blog is part of a series by TPI and C-Change on a new collaborative infrastructure for the SDGs.
+This blog is part of a by TPI and C-Change on a new collaborative infrastructure for the SDGs.